johnson-raj/multi_part_upload/README.md

 # multi_part_upload
-This is a solution to upload large documents, by chunking it into multiple parts using pre-signed URL.
+This is a solution to upload large documents, by chunking it into multiple parts, using pre-signed URL.